Skip to main content

 Big Bend Fishing

-Creeks, streams and small ponds throughout Big Bend WMA support many species of game fish including largemouth bass, catfish and several species of sunfish.
+Creeks, streams and small ponds throughout Big Bend WMA support many species of game fish including Florida bass, catfish and several species of sunfish.
 Enjoy crabbing and fishing platforms at several units.
 All Big Bend units except Snipe Island have boat ramps providing access to the Gulf for saltwater anglers.
 Spotted sea trout are abundant in March and April and October and November.
 Reference the Florida Boat Ramp Finder to locate boat ramps in the area.
 Carry appropriate licenses and permits.
 Note that some ramps are only accessible at high tide and are not suitable for larger boats.

 Wildlife Viewing